jaclu/tmux-menus/README.md

 If the window width is below this, the window limits this setting, to ensure no lines are cut of.

-tmux 3.3 and up displays `>` when it thinks the line is to long, and enters the shortcut key area.
-But the content is not actually truncated.

 ### Config File Location

 Usually the default (below) is sufficient, but you can configure it if needed: